Metaphrog: History

 Marrs is originally from France, where she studied Arts and Letters.
 Chalmers is from the west of Scotland and has a scientific background with a PhD in Electronic and Electrical Engineering in Micromachining.
 Together they live in Glasgow.

 In general, Marrs draws the comics while Chalmers writes the scripts.
 They started their first comic together, Strange Weather Lately, in 1995.
-The Sunday Herald in Glasgow described Strange Weather Lately as "the existential adventures of Martin Nitram, an unpaid theatre worker engaged in an attempt to mount a cursed play, The Crimes Of Tarquin J Swaffe."
-(Beadie, Brian (23 May 1999).
-"Comically graphic tales from the Glasgow underground".
-The Sunday Herald, p.
-7.)
+The Sunday Herald in Glasgow described Strange Weather Lately as "the existential adventures of Martin Nitram, an unpaid theatre worker engaged in an attempt to mount a cursed play, The Crimes of Tarquin J Swaffe."

 The Strange Weather Lately comics ran for 10 issues until 1999, and were then collected into two graphic novels.

 They then moved on to the Louis (graphic novel) series, which includes Louis - Red Letter Day, Louis - Lying To Clive, Louis - The Clown's Last Words, Louis - Dreams Never Die and Louis - Night Salad.
 In 2011, they redrew and repainted Louis - Red Letter Day and this new version was published in hardback.

 Louis - Red Letter Day and Louis - Lying to Clive were also each published as a webcomic on serializer.

-Metaphrog were part of a collection of 80 artists from three continents to express their "visions and thoughts on the oft forgotten aspects War" for the book Warburger published by Stripburger in 2003.
+Metaphrog were part of a collection of 80 artists from three continents to express their "visions and thoughts on the oft-forgotten aspects War" for the book Warburger published by Stripburger in 2003.

-Metaphrog teamed up with the UK based record label Fat Cat Records in 2004 to create Louis - Dreams Never Die.
+Metaphrog teamed up with the UK-based record label Fat Cat Records in 2004 to create Louis - Dreams Never Die.
 For this, musicians hey (from Berlin) and múm (from Iceland) reworked a music track inspired by the Louis books, and Metaphrog made a short animation.
 The result was a multimedia project with a graphic novel and cd/blue vinyl 7".